 CST 141 Microcomputer Applications Overview of microcomputers and their applications with primary emphasis on "hands-on" participation by the students.
 This "hands-on" experience is gained by working with Microsoft Office Suite software package.
 Specifically, the student will be introduced to Microsoft Word, Microsoft Excel, Microsoft Access and Power Point and the integration of these applications.
-Prerequisite: Basic familiarity with keyboarding or permission of the instructor.
+Prerequisite: Basic familiarity with keyboarding or with final approval of the department chair.
 (3)

 CST 206 Word Processing An introduction to the basic concepts of word processing procedures and terminology and the opportunity for "hands on" experience with word processors.
-Prerequisite: CST 141 or permission of instructor.
+Prerequisite: CST 141 or with final approval of the department chair.
 (3) ALSO listed as BUS 206